vonglasow/atoum-documentation/source/en/chapter1.rst

    which atoum
    /usr/local/bin/atoum

-Options are available and let you tweak the installation process : see the `documentation <https://github.com/atoum/atoum-installer/blob/master/README.md>`_ for more details.
+Options are available for you to you to customize your installation of atoum : see the `documentation <https://github.com/atoum/atoum-installer/blob/master/README.md>`_ for details.

 .. _github-anchor: